BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The most problematic types are the auxilary types (e.g. material and fastener) which would not be expected to exist alot in a DAG.
 In summary, the descendants can also be moved to the type definitions.
 Keep in mind that, having the static definitions would improve the other components of the SAA.
-For example, if the SCs would have the SAs defined statically, the state managemeent for the SCs and the SAs would become generic.
+For example, if the SCs would have the SAs defined statically, the state management for the SCs and the SAs would become generic.

 ```
 // ~/src/system/DAG.h